HOA-2/SubcorticalParcellations/README.md

 at Massachusetts General Hospital and Brigham and Women's Hospital in Boston.

 ## Source files
-The segmentation files are derived from 3D Slicer MRB file.
+The parcellation files are derived from 3D Slicer MRB file.
 Unfortunately, becaue of HCP data use agreements covering the underlying datasets, we cannot publicly post the MRB files that contain that data.
 They are available by request.